ZhiyuanYan/RISCV-design/README.md

+Now there is no bug for tinyriscv in SQED test, from reset.

 # RISC-V Cores with SQED Detection

 This repository contains several RISC-V cores based on Verilog design that incorporate SQED modules.